Freda Newcombe

 Freda Gladys Newcombe (1925–2001) was a British clinical neuropsychologist who played a pivotal role in the development of the discipline of cognitive neuropsychology.
-She was a fellow of Linacre College, Oxford, from 1968–1992, and then Honorary Fellow from 1992.
+She was a fellow of Linacre College, Oxford, from 1968 to 1992, and then Honorary Fellow from 1992.
 She served as President of the International Neuropsychological Society in 1985 and was made an Honorary Fellow of the British Psychological Society in 1994.
 She was awarded an honorary degree by the University of Essex in 1995.

 Education

 Newcombe took a Bachelor of Arts degree with Distinction in Psychology at the University of Manchester in 1946, before going on to post-graduate training in Clinical Psychology at the Institute of Psychiatry, London.
 She then moved to Greece, where she worked with the International Welfare Organization in Athens, before returning to the UK in 1961.
 In 1963 she was recruited by Professor William Ritchie Russell at the University of Oxford to study the effects of brain injuries caused by shrapnel wounds in British servicemen during World War II.
 This study formed the basis of her Doctor of Philosophy thesis, which was awarded in 1966, on "Selective Intellectual Deficit in Relation to Focal Cerebral Lesions."